scheme-requests-for-implementation/srfi-117/README.md

 `srfi-117.release-info`
 : Describes the URL / different releases of the CHICKEN extension.

-Additionally, the `tests/` directory has been added to accomodate the CHICKEN package manager (for running tests).
+Additionally, the `tests/` directory has been added to accommodate the CHICKEN package manager (for running tests).
 Currently it provides a default test runner which merely includes the tests found in the `list-queues/` directory.

 ## License